Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

 \subsubsection{Autoencoding Models}

-In their pretraining task, autoencoding models are presented with input sequences that are altered at some positions \citep{Yang2019}.
-The task is to correctly predict the uncorrupted sequence \citep{Yang2019}.
-The models' architecture is composed of the encoders of the Transformer which implies that autoencoding models can access the entire set of input sequence tokens and can learn bidirectional token representations \citep{Huggingface2020a}.
+In their pretraining task, autoencoding models are presented with input sequences that are altered at some positions \citep[p.~5753-5755]{Yang2019}.
+The task is to correctly predict the uncorrupted sequence \citep[p.~5753-5755]{Yang2019}.
+The models' architecture is typically composed of the encoders of the Transformer which implies that autoencoding models can access the entire set of input sequence tokens and can learn bidirectional token representations \citep{Huggingface2020a}.
 Autoencoding models tend to be especially high performing in sequence or token classification target tasks \citep{Huggingface2020a}.
-BERT with its masked language modeling pretraining task is a typcial autoencoding model \citep{Yang2019}.
+BERT with its masked language modeling pretraining task is a typical autoencoding model \citep[p.~5753]{Yang2019}.

-Among the various extensions of BERT that have been developed since its introduction in 2018, RoBERTa \citep{Liu2019} and ALBERT \citep{Lan2020} are widely known.
+Among the various extensions of BERT that have been developed since its introduction, RoBERTa \citep{Liu2019} is widely known.
 RoBERTa makes changes in the pretraining and hyperparameter settings of BERT.
-For example: RoBERTa is only pretrained on the masked language modeling and not the next sentence prediction task \citep{Liu2019}.
-Masking is performed dynamically each time before a sequence is presented to the model instead of being conducted once in data preprocessing \citep{Liu2019}.
-Instead of WordPiece tokenization, RoBERTa employs byte-level BPE and a vocabulary size of $50,000$ features \citep{Liu2019}.
-Moreover, RoBERTa is pretrained on more data and more heterogeneous data (e.g.~also on web corpora) with a mini-batch size of $8,000$ for a longer time (ca.~$160$ epochs) \citep{Liu2019}.
-These changes enhance the original BERT prediction performance on GLUE, SQuaD, and RACE \citep{Liu2019}.
+For example, RoBERTa is only pretrained on the masked language modeling and not the next sentence prediction task \citep[p.~4-6]{Liu2019}.
+Masking is performed dynamically each time before a sequence is presented to the model instead of being conducted once in data preprocessing \citep[p.~4, 6]{Liu2019}.
+Moreover, RoBERTa is pretrained on more data and more heterogeneous data (e.g.~also on web corpora) \citep[p.~5-6]{Liu2019}.\footnote{On ALBERT \citep{Lan2020} and ELECTRA \citep{Clark2020}, two further well-known autoencoding models, see Appendix \ref{appendix:albert}.}

-ALBERT \citep{Lan2020} aims at a parameter efficient design.
-By decoupling the size of the input word embedding layers from the size of the hidden layers and by sharing parameters across all layers, ALBERT substantially reduces the number of parameters to be learned (e.g.~by a factor of 18 comparing ALBERT-Large to BERT\textsubscript{LARGE}) \citep{Lan2020}.
-Parameter reduction has regularizing effects, and---because it saves computational resources---allows to construct a deeper model with more and/or larger hidden layers whose increased capacity benefits performance on target tasks while still comprising fewer parameters than the original BERT\textsubscript{LARGE} \citep{Lan2020}.